basschiphorst/github-backup/README.md

 - **MAX_BACKUPS**

-  Defines the maximum number of unique backups to retain before replacing the oldest.
+  The maximum number of unique backups to retain before replacing the oldest.
 (Default = 3)

 - **ORGANISATIONS**